ging/fiware-idm/roadmap.md

 The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for February 2019:

--   CORS Support: for being able to send HTTP requests from Web applications to Keyrock's REST API.

--   Internationalization: for supporting the configuration of different languages in the UI:

--   Sign out endpoint: for signing out user's sessions from OAuth 2.0 clients.

--   Unit tests: to be run in CI
+-   Extend Unit tests: to be run in CI

--   PostgreSQL compatibility: for supporting this technology as an alternative of MySQL.
+-   OpenID Connect: support to this standard as an extension of the current OAuth 2.0 implementation.

+-   2 factor authentication: support two levels of authentication based on email/password + QR

+-   Enable users to manage access to their data by third party applications

 ## Medium term